Made from pasteurized cow's milk

 Flavour: buttery, creamy, tangy

 Toma is one of the most famous Italian cheeses.
-Its name is derived from the process of cheese making.
-'Toma' actually means 'cheese made by the farmer himself'!
+The cheese name Toma is derived from the process of cheese making.
+'Toma' actually means 'cheese made by the farmer himself!

-It is produced primarily in Aosta Valleys and Piedmont regions of Northern Italy.
-Famous as the region's specialities, this soft or semi-hard cheese is made from Italian cow's milk.
+It is produced primarily in the Aosta Valleys and Piedmont regions of Northern Italy.
+This soft or semi-hard cheese is made from Italian cow's milk and has excellent melting qualities.